triyan-b/roxas-image-viewer/README.md

 ### Install and run

-Dependencies: Windows, Python 3, pandas, pyyaml
+Dependencies: Windows, Python 3, tkinter, pandas, pyyaml

 1. Clone or download and unzip this repository